boschglobal/doxysphinx/index.md

-Doxysphinx is also a traceability enablement tool because as doxygen documentation gets integrated with sphinx you can e.g. define and reference [sphinx-needs](https://sphinxcontrib-needs.readthedocs.io/en/latest/) objects to link requirements, architecture elements etc. to your source code.
+Doxysphinx is also a traceability enablement tool because as doxygen documentation gets integrated with sphinx you can e.g. define and reference [sphinx-needs](https://sphinxcontrib-needs.readthedocs.io/en/latest/) objects to link requirements, architecture elements, etc. directly in and to your source code.

 With that it can be also seen as a little cog in the **docs-as-code** gear.

 ## Features

 * Reuses doxygens html output...
-  * Graphics are working (hierarchies etc)
+  * Graphics are working (hierarchies, etc.)
   * Doxygen's structure and views are preserved - namespaces, indexes, code views etc.
 * Integration in sphinx brings...
   * Sphinx Theming/Frame applied
   * Sphinx full text search over the doxygen documentation
-* Use sphinx enabled (extensions etc.) restructured text snippets in doxygen comments
+* Use sphinx enabled (directives, extensions, etc.) restructured text snippets in doxygen comments
   * This allows for example to define and reference sphinx need objects like requirements, components etc. down in the source code to get full tracability.